 How can I protect myself against lawsuits by a former employee?

-To protect yourself against a lawsuit by a former employee, consider having that employee sign a release from liability as they're departing.
-Include a clause where the employee grants you permission to provide information to their future prospective employers and promises not to sue you for providing such information.
+To protect yourself against a lawsuit by a former employee, consider having that employee sign a release from liability as he or she is departing.
+Include a clause where the employee grants you permission to provide information to any future prospective employers and promises not to sue you for providing such information.

-In return for the release, offer some sort of benefit or benefits.
+In return for the release, offer some sort of benefit.
 A court is much more likely to uphold an agreement where the employee got something substantial in return for giving up his or her rights.
 Finally, check with an attorney in your state, as each state requires specific language to be in a valid release.

 I just fired an employee, what do I tell the other employees?